tetratelabs/istio-0to60/docs/environment.md

 1. Copy the `gcloud` command shown and paste it in your cloud shell
 1. Click "authorize" when prompted

-You should see a message in the console that a _kubeconfig entry was generated_
+You should see a message in the console that a _kubeconfig entry [was] generated for [your project]_

 1. Verify that your kubernetes context is set to your cluster